MarcoKoch/sphinx-cmake_domain/README.md

 | `:cmake:macro:`| Alias for `:cmake:func:`  |
 | `:cmake:mod:`  | Links to a module         |

 The target name for `:cmake:func:` and `:cmake:macro:` may be specified with or without trailing parentheses.
-Whether paraentheses are displayed solely depends on the value of the `add_function_parentheses` config setting.
+Whether parentheses are displayed solely depends on the value of the `add_function_parentheses` config setting, regardless of whether they are present in source code or not.

 The target name for `:cmake:mod` may be specified with or without the `.cmake` suffix.
-Whether the suffix is displayed solely depends on the value of the `cmake_modules_add_extension` configuration setting.
+Whether the suffix is displayed solely depends on the value of the `cmake_modules_add_extension` configuration setting, regardless of whether it is pressent in the source code or not.

 ### CMake index